Finding a job

 Once you’ve found a suitable job, you’ll need to work on producing a good application to maximize your chances of landing the role.
 You will typically have to complete a short application form, send a CV, and also provide a cover letter or personal statement outlining your suitability for the role.

 Job interviews are usually quite formal in Luxembourg.
-Dress smartly and formally, act professionally, and research the company ahead of the interview to prepare some good questions to ask.
+Dress in professionally and be sure to do your research ahead of the interview to prepare some good questions to ask.
 Interviews usually last between 30–60 minutes and may involve tests or tasks, depending on the role.

 If you do well enough to land the job, you will be contacted by phone, letter or email to be formally offered the role and given a start date.
 The company will contact your references.
 Usually, you have to provide 2–3 of these.